-But did you know you can buy cleaning supplies in bulk?
+But did you know you can buy zero waste cleaning supplies in bulk?

 That’s how we buy toilet bowl cleaner (which is made of all natural ingredients so it’s earth friendly) and we just keep it in a reusable glass jar.

 Also consider getting a biodegradable toilet brush when the time comes to replace your current one.
-We like this one, which has an untreated beechwood handle and coconut plant fiber bristles.
-You can store it in yet another repurposed container, like a coffee can or large jar.
+We like this one, which has a beechwood handle and tampico plant fiber bristles and comes with a beechwood holder.